semicolon2/friendly-bot/readme.md

 npm run start
 ```

-You can also build first, this probably runs better and you can install without dev dependencies `npm install --production`
+For development I recommend installing and using nodemon to reload on file changes, after installing it you can run dev.

 ```
-npm run build
-npm run deploy
+npm run dev
 ```

 [generate a link here](https://discordapi.com/permissions.html) to add the bot to your server, it requires read messages, send messages, view channel, connect, and speak to fully function